Updated: 4 June 2026 by Jetico Technical Support

 - Verify against systems: Is that inventory accurate?

-- Generate documentation: Produce a report for compliance records and the data subject
+- Generate documentation: Produce a Certificate of Erasure for compliance records and the data subject

 - Confirm back: Communicate the result to the requester